alexandrasalem/alexsalem-website/content/home/harvest.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "When to plant vegetables?" subtitle = "Willamette Valley vegetable planting dates for starts, indoor seeds, and outdoor seeds."
+title = "When to harvest vegetables?" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.